 Although your bird won’t have any serious issues, some side effects of having too much watermelon may happen but they are usually pretty easy to fix by adding some more fiber into their diet!

 If their diet gets a bit watery, get ready for some squidgy poos!
 Not to worry, reduce their water intake and add some fiber!
 They’ll be happy in no time.
 Remember, watermelons are a great treat but should only be given as a snack.
 Fruits and veg should only be 20% of a birds’ diet.

 Can African Greys Eat Watermelon Seeds?

 African Greys can eat watermelon seeds, although many bird owners take the seeds out as it may be a choking hazard.
 The only issue I have with watermelon is the rind (The green shell that keeps all the juicy goodness inside).
 The rind usually is coated in pesticides to keep them healthy and bug-free while growing!
 It is normally a good idea to rinse your watermelon when you get home.

-So in short, watermelon seeds should be find if your bird is use to eating seeds and you’re happy they are going to be fine eating the seeds and remember to rinse your watermelon to get rid of any nasty pesticides!
+So in short, watermelon seeds should be fine if your bird is used to eating seeds and you’re happy they are going to be fine eating the seeds, and remember to rinse your watermelon to get rid of any nasty pesticides!